Mobile Health Technology Helps Blood Cancer Patients Navigate Diagnosis

 These days, a cellphone is much more than just a phone – it’s a photo album, a GPS, a stereo system, an encyclopedia, a computer, a gaming system, a suite of tools all in the palm of your hand.
 One of the many tools that can be accessed via mobile technology are apps intended to help manage your health, sometimes known as mobile health technology.

-With mobile health technology, such as Focus on Lymphoma, rapidly changing healthcare and management, Priyanka Pophali, MD, a lymphoma expert from the University of Wisconsin Carbone Cancer Center, shares why apps such as these are so important and how lymphoma patients, survivors, caregivers, and healthcare practitioners can benefit from it.
+With mobile health technology rapidly changing healthcare and management, Priyanka Pophali, MD, a lymphoma expert from the University of Wisconsin Carbone Cancer Center, shares why tools like these are so important and how lymphoma patients, survivors, caregivers, and healthcare practitioners can benefit from them.

 How can mobile health technology be incorporated into a patient’s care plan and their relationship with their healthcare providers?